Mothra vs. Godzilla: Japan

-International
+United States

 In 1989, the American version was released on VHS in North America by Paramount Home Video under the title Godzilla vs. Mothra.
 In 1998, Simitar Video reissued the American version on VHS and DVD, which included a widescreen edition.
 This release retained the previous title Godzilla vs. Mothra, however, the widescreen side of the DVD featured the original American print with the title Godzilla vs. The Thing.
 In 2002, Sony Music Entertainment released a pan-and-scan version of the American version on DVD.
 This release also retained the previous title, Godzilla vs. Mothra.

 In 2007, Classic Media released both the Japanese and American versions on a single disc DVD in North America.
 The special features include an audio commentary by film historians Steve Ryfle and Ed Godziszewski, a featurette on Akira Ifukube's life and career by Godziszewski and Bill Gudmundson, a slideshow, and the film's theatrical trailer.
 In 2017, Janus Films and The Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
-In 2019, the Japanese version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
+In 2019, the Japanese version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's 1954–1975 Shōwa era.
 In May 2020, the Japanese version became available on HBO Max upon its launch.